 Although you might be surprised to learn that a dentist may help you overcome excruciating back or shoulder pain, once you understand the relationship between the TMJ, shoulders and back, the connection makes more sense.

 Why TMD Causes Shoulder and Back Pain

 The muscles and ligaments that support the jaw joint and its ability to bite, chew, talk and breathe are closely interwoven with the muscles and ligaments of the neck, shoulders and back.
 If a muscle in the jaw becomes overextended or fatigued — as is common with TMJ problems — the other muscles of the head, neck, shoulders and back must compensate.
 Tight jaw muscles can also cause an abnormal tilting of the head and shoulders, which puts added pressure on the muscles of the neck, shoulders and back and requires them to work harder.

 The neck, shoulder and back muscles may become overworked, sore and tender from picking up the slack.
 Gradually, this muscle strain can cause pain to migrate through the shoulders and upper and lower back.

 Address the Source of the Pain

-Based on what Dr. Stein learns during the examination and discussion, he can provide a diagnosis.
+Based on what the doctors learn during the examination and discussion, they can provide a diagnosis.
 With a diagnosis, our team can make recommendations to rehabilitate your jaw health and reduce or eliminate your pain and discomfort.

 At Headache & TMJ Center of New Jersey, our team looks at every patient as a unique individual.
 We know that what has worked for someone else may not necessarily work for your case.
 We will consult with you to find the right treatment or combination of treatments so you can live a more comfortable life.